oJumpy/Livesplit-AutoTimers-BOIII/README.md

 # Livesplit-AutoTimers-BOIII's-Client

-# Make sure you have STEAM closed in order to make the timer to work!
+# Make sure you have STEAM closed and that the .exe of boiii client is just "boiii" in order to make the timer to work!
 For some reasons the timer won't work if steam is open

 # SETUP: